george43g/better-firebase-functions/README.md

 ### Structure

-- Ensure that each file that contains a cloud function only contains one cloud function (although you could have more by attaching multiple exports to `exports.default.func1`, `exports.default.func2` - this can also be achieved by building an object `funcs.one()`, `funcs.two()`, and then `export default funcs`).
+- Ensure that each file that contains a cloud function only contains one cloud function.
 - Each file that exports a cloud function must use `export default` syntax.
 If you are using JS instead of TS, you may just use `module.exports.default` to mimic this behavior.
 The function will attach the default export of every function file to the global export for Cloud Functions at the appropriate field path (key/sub-key of the object) onThe exports object.